-Beyond the lake, eerie, pyramidal Mt Keilir, like something straight out of Mordor in the above-mentioned fictional epic, shows off the suture of the American and Eurasian tectonic plates that runs through the country.
+Beyond the lake, eerie, pyramidal Mt Keilir, like something straight out of Tolkien’s Mordor, shows off the suture of the American and Eurasian tectonic plates that runs through the country.

-Aerial and overland tours are ideal for exploring Iceland’s more inaccessible parts but, if you want to experience the full sensual feast on offer in this extraordinary country, you’re advised to set off on foot.
+Aerial and overland tours are ideal for exploring Iceland’s more inaccessible parts but, if you want to experience the full sensory feast on offer in this extraordinary country, hiking in Iceland is the way to go.
 Engage with the landscape that Icelanders believe is populated with mythical elven ‘Hidden People,’ on walks accessible from Reykjavik or a regional road.

-One hike, starting at an hour’s drive from the capital, takes you to the fairytale-like Glymur waterfall.
-Long thought to be the country’s tallest, until pipped at the post by another, Mosarfoss – recently revealed by glacial melting – it rewards the eyes after a three-hour hike with the sight of long, delicate watery tendrils that frame the face of the fjord down which it tumbles.
+Two of the best waterfalls in Iceland merit a personal visit.
+A three-hour hike, starting at an hour’s drive from the capital, takes you to the fairytale-like Glymur waterfall.
+Long thought to be the country’s tallest, Glymur has been pipped at the post by another, Mosarfoss, which was recently revealed by glacial melting.
+Regardless, the picturesque cascade rewards the eyes with its long, delicate watery tendrils that frame the face of the fjord down which it tumbles.

 If Iceland’s most astounding geological attractions – contorted lava fields, imperious glaciers, gushing geysers – tend to be safely land-bound, it’s fair to say that its headline wildlife attractions are predominantly aquatic.
 To get the most of encounters with whales and seals (and puffins), it helps to join them in their watery territory.
-Light and zippy RIB craft cover a lot of water quickly and enable you to get closer to the region’s oceanic beauty.
+Light and zippy RIBs (rigid inflatable boats) craft cover a lot of water quickly and enable you to get closer to the region’s oceanic beauty.

 To understand more about the island’s seal population, head to the Vatnsnes Peninsula, which is among the best places to encounter grey seals and harbor seals—both on the land and in the water.
 If birds are more to your liking, Iceland is home to approximately half of the world’s puffin population.
 The Westman Islands offer the best place to view the birds in Iceland, with Heimaey Island as the focus of puffins’ activity.
 A RIB tour enables you deeper into this ornithological hotspot.
 To the north of the island, Zodiac tours provide the chance to spot humpback whales, minke whales and dolphins.